-- Product option fields (up to 3) are listed in the pop-up window.
-Select variant options from the dropdown fields.
-More than one option can be selected in each field.
-For this example, the options are Colour and Size.
+- Select Matrix or List view to input quantities per variant.
 There is also the option to limit products to only those available at the inventory location specified in the document header.

 - Click Add Products.
 Each variation in the product family will be included as its own order line in the sale order.
 The price and quantity of each product variant line can be edited individually.

 Import item details via CSV

 Sale order lines can be uploaded from a CSV file.

 - Follow the instructions on the pop-up window.